Spirizeon/cleverscripts/Enhance-powershell/README.md

 ## Scripts
 ### Powershell Config script

 In PowerShell, the $PROFILE.ps1 file is a script file that is automatically loaded when PowerShell starts.
-It allows you to customize your PowerShell environment by defining functions, aliases, variables, and other configurations that are automatically executed upon launching PowerShell.### fzfhelixopener.ps1
+It allows you to customize your PowerShell environment by defining functions, aliases, variables, and other configurations that are automatically executed upon launching PowerShell.

 ### Pipe FZF path into the Helix-Editor
 The `fzfhelixopener.ps1` script allows you to pipe the output of FZF into the Helix-Editor, enabling you to quickly open and edit files in your preferred text editor.
 FZF provides an interactive selection interface for filtering and selecting files, while Helix-Editor is a lightweight and versatile text editor.